-Authorize using roles
+Authorize using member roles

 Roles are represented by the ApplicationRole class, which maps to the MemberRoleInfo object in the Xperience database.
 The system supports creating, assigning, and querying roles through standard ASP.NET Identity APIs.
+See Manage member roles for details on role CRUD operations.

-Enable role management
+Enable member role management

 To use member roles, register the role store and role manager when configuring ASP.NET Identity in Program.cs: